EdwinMwai/churn-analysis/README.md

-# churn-analysis
+# Churn Analysis

 ---

 ![Alt text](Visualizations/image.webp)

-## **Business Understanding**
+## Business Understanding

 In today's competitive landscape, understanding and effectively managing customer churn is paramount for businesses aiming to sustain growth and profitability.
-A churn predictive model serves as a valuable tool in this endeavor by providing insights into customer behavior and predicting which customers are likely to discontinue their relationship with the company
+A churn predictive model serves as a valuable tool in this endeavor by providing insights into customer behavior and predicting which customers are likely to discontinue their relationship with the company.

 The business understanding of a churn predictive model encompasses several key aspects: